finalv2/cwp-decap-test/resources/reporting-infant-substance-exposure-things-to-consider.md

   - resource
   - prevention
 ---
-Questions for providers to think about when assessing risk with birthing parents, including checking bias.
+Questions from Washington State for providers to think about when assessing risk with birthing parents, including checking bias.